 If you think someone you know has a hoarding disorder:

-- try to persuade them to see a GP
+- try to persuade them to see their GP

 - be sensitive about the issue